Introduction

 I have no clue as to what the account email might be…

-You may have inherited the website with Gravity Forms installed from a previous employee, design agency or third party.
+You may have inherited a website with Gravity Forms installed from a previous employee, design agency or third party.
 This might mean that you have no idea what email address the account is held under.

 We can search for your license key using some key data, and then identify the holding account.

-• Provide the URL of the website where you think the license is in use
+| The website where the license is active | The URL of the website where you believe the license is in use |

-From there we can try to find the account by working backwards from the transaction.
+From there, we can try to find the account by working backwards from the transaction.

-I used an agency or contractor to setup my website, and they never gave me the license
+I used an agency or contractor to set up my website, and they never gave me the license

 If you know the license is owned by a third party, then you will have to reach out to them directly.
-Only the account owner can perform certain operations, such as requesting technical support, or transferring the license to you.
+Only the account owner can perform certain operations, such as requesting technical support or transferring the license to you.

 If you have no recollection of who you used, or no method to contact the site developer you think probably holds the license key, then we recommend you purchase a new license and register it on your site.
 This can be done without any disruption to your forms or form data, and is the only way to guarantee you have full control over your key moving forward.